-Career education is the development of knowledge, skills and attitudes through a planned program of learning experiences in education and training settings to assist students to make informed decisions about their study and/or work options and enable effective participation in working life.
+Career education is the development of knowledge, skills and attitudes through a planned program of learning experiences in education and training settings.
+It can assist students to make informed decisions about their study and/or work options and enable effective participation in working life.